 The revenue of validators comes from block provisions and transaction fees paids in Atoms, similar to block rewards (Bitcoin).

 The risk involved in staking is 1) 3 week initial lockup, 2) slashing (penalty) for misbehavior.
-Delegators should carefully select and actively monitor the relevant validators to preserve their assets.
+So delegators should carefully select and actively monitor the relevant validators to preserve their assets.

-Atoms are not designed as a currency or investment tool.
+The design of Atoms are not as a currency or investment tool.
 They are hyperinflationary to purposefully prevent such activity.
-Atoms are designed to be bonded in the network for participation in the governance (submitting proposals, casting votes on upgrades).
-The value will come from adoption and rising maturity of the Cosmos ecosystem.
+Furthermore Atoms are designed to be bonded in the network for participation in the governance (submitting proposals, casting votes on upgrades).
+Above all the value will come from adoption and rising maturity of the Cosmos ecosystem.

 First slashing event on Cosmos Hub on 29 Jun 2019:

 Trader @Genesis Block